What you will study

 Three themes provide a coherent and strong conceptual narrative to the module.
 These overarching themes provide a way of relating different and disparate knowledge to a conceptually organised framework.
 The first theme is Representations and Realities which deals primarily with ambivalence, ambiguity and the conflicted tensions/struggles that might result from the everyday practice of managing.
 Representations could be theories, discourse, or the taken-for-granted common sense understandings of a topic, that sharply contrast with what happens in practice/our lived experience of everyday work.
 The second theme, Traditional and Contemporary, provides an opportunity to show how the world of work, and academic ideas, are constantly reshaping.
 This theme complements representations and realities, allowing you to imagine new realities and alternatives for the future, but also challenge those that have been dominant for some time.
 The third theme, Unitarism and Pluralism, challenges the idea that there is one best way and the assumption that when we speak of ‘an organisation’ we are talking about one harmonious and homogenous entity.

-Please note that if you start this module in November, the online school is likely to be towards the end of the following February/early March.
-If you start in May, the online school is likely to be towards the end of August.
-(These dates are subject to change).
+Please note that if you start this module in November, the school is likely to be towards the end of the following February/early March.
+If you start in May, the school is likely to be towards the end of August.
+(Dates are subject to change).